trytouca/trytouca/docs/docs/sdk/cpp/core-api.md

 }
 ```

-The test framework expects test cases to be specified via the Touca server UI or
+The test runner expects test cases to be specified via the Touca server UI or
 via command line arguments.
 With the Client API, you can obtain the list of test
 cases from any source and pass them, one by one, to your code under test using a
 simple for loop.